-As the most liquid market in the world, the daily currency trading volumes rose to $6.6 trillion in April 2019 from $5.1 trillion in April 2016.
+As the most liquid market in the world, the daily currency trading volumes rose to US$6.6 trillion in April 2019 from US$5.1 trillion in April 2016.

 The foreign exchange (forex) market is where currencies are traded.
 When you trade forex (sometimes also referred to as FX), you are trading currency pairs and you profit from changes in the exchange rate.
 Some of the most commonly traded currency pairs include EUR/USD, USD/JPY, GBP/USD and AUD/USD.